Followers

-This edition of the Yankee Doodle Spies begins a series of profiles of key historical figures in the next novel in the acclaimed series, The North Spy.
-In a spoiler alert of sorts, this installment of the adventures of Jeremiah Creed is built around the British invasion of New York from Canada in 1777.
-No one is more central to that affair than John Burgoyne.
+This edition of the Yankee Doodle Spies begins a series that profiles key historical figures in the upcoming novel of the acclaimed series, The North Spy.
+As a minor spoiler, this part of Jeremiah Creed's adventures centers on the British invasion of New York from Canada in 1777.
+No one is more pivotal to that event than John Burgoyne.

 Military Brat or Bastard?

-Burgoyne was born 24 February 1722 in Sutton, to Captain John Burgoyne and his wife Anna Maria, the daughter of a wealthy merchant.
-Speculation is young John could be a bastard – the illegitimate issue of Lord Bingley.
-Bingley became John’s “godfather” and put him in his will as his heir if his daughters did not produce male heirs of their own.
+Burgoyne was born on February 24, 1722, in Sutton, to Captain John Burgoyne and his wife Anna Maria, the daughter of a wealthy merchant.
+Speculation suggests that young John might be a bastard—the illegitimate child of Lord Bingley.
+Bingley became John’s “godfather” and named him in his will as his heir if his daughters did not produce male heirs.

-There was certainly money to give John a running start in life.
-So at age 11, Burgoyne began attending the Westminster School in London.
-There he made some useful friends (always the intent) including Thomas Gage – future General and last Royal Governor of Massachusetts.
-Another close friend was James Smith-Stanley, aka Lord Strange, son of the wealthy and powerful Lord Derby.
-At 15, Burgoyne entered the British Army by purchasing a commission in the Horse Guards.
+There was definitely money available to give John a head start in life.
+So at age 11, Burgoyne began attending Westminster School in London.
+There, he made some useful friends (always the goal), including Thomas Gage – a future General and the last Royal Governor of Massachusetts.
+Another close friend was James Smith-Stanley, also known as Lord Strange, who was the son of the wealthy and influential Lord Derby.
+At 15, Burgoyne joined the British Army by purchasing a commission in the Horse Guards.

-Since the Guards were stationed in London and his duties were light, he had plenty of time and opportunity to mingle with high society.
-He soon acquired the nickname, "Gentleman Johnny" for his stylish uniforms and fast living.
-But he quickly amassed large debts and it is believed he sold his commission in 1741 to settle them.
+Since the Guards were based in London and his duties were light, he had plenty of time and opportunities to socialize with high society.
+He soon earned the nickname, "Gentleman Johnny" for his stylish uniforms and fast lifestyle.
+However, he quickly accumulated large debts, and it is believed he sold his commission in 1741 to pay them off.

 Return to the Colors